Wave, Particle, or a Third Possibility?: The Mathematical Theory of DEO Dynamics

 Converting the $x$-derivatives to $t$-derivatives gives

 These equations reduce to the classical energy equation for $\hslash = 0$.
 As in Newtonian theory the total energy is the sum of a kinetic part, $T$, and a potential part, $V$.

-In equation~\eqref{energy t-deriv} both $p$ and $\dot{x}$ appear in the denominator of $T$ so that neither can become zero if the kinetic energy is to remain finite.
-(An exception can occur, however, if the motion is such that the numerator of the quantum term is zero.)
-Thus, in general, a clustor can never have zero momentum and can never come to rest, i.e., can never achieve $\dot{x} = 0$.
-It will be seen below that these restrictions are illustrated by the behavior of a harmonic oscillator near its classical turning points.
-On the contrary, for a Newtonian oscillator $p = \dot{x} = 0$ at a turning point.
+If $V(x)<\infty$ for all values of $x$, then $T = E-V(x)$ will also be finite everywhere.
+This circumstance implies that both $p$ and $\dot{x}$ are never zero since in equation~\eqref{energy t-deriv} they both appear in the denominator of $T$.
+(An exception can occur if the motion is such that the numerator of the quantum term is zero.)
+Therefore, in general, a DEO can never have zero momentum and can never come to rest, \emph{i.e.}, can never achieve $\dot{x} = 0$.
+In standard quantum mechanics a similar conclusion is implied by the uncertainty principle.

+It will be seen below that the restriction of $p$ and $\dot{x}$ to non-zero values is illustrated by the behavior of a harmonic oscillator near the turning points of the corresponding Newtonian oscillator.
+This behavior is in sharp contrast to the behavior of a Newtonian oscillator for which $p = \dot{x} = 0$ at a turning point.

-\subsubsection{\it \textbf{Generalized Newtonian Equations of Motion}}
+\subsubsection{Generalized Newtonian Equations of Motion}

 In the theory of discrete extension the dynamic behavior of a conservative system with one degree of freedom is given in closed form by equations~\eqref{momentum 1dof} and~\eqref{world-line 1dof}.
-These equations are a result of the Hamilton-Jacobi approach to the problem.
-Alternatively, the theory can be formulated as a set of differential equations that are a generalization of the Newtonian equations of motion.
+These equations are a result of the Hamilton--Jacobi approach to the problem.
+Alternatively, the theory can be formulated as a set of differential equations that are a generalization of the Newtonian equations of motion, $p = m\,\dot{x}$ and $F = \dot{p}$.